A note on extensions of $p$-adic representations of $\mathrm{GL}_2(\mathbb{Q}_p)$: -adic and mod local Langlands for p-adic and mod p local Langlands for GL2(Qp)

-Following \cite{Paskunas13} and \cite{MR3272011}, we recall some basic facts about $p$-adic and mod $p$ local Langlands.
-As before, we fix a finite extension $E$ of $\Q_p$ with a ring of integers $\Ou$, uniformizer $\varpi$ and residue field $k$.
+Following \cite{MR3272011} and \cite{Paskunas13}, we recall some basic facts about the $p$-adic and mod $p$ local Langlands correspondence.
+As before, we fix a finite extension $E$ of $\Q_p$ with a ring of integers $\Ou$, a uniformizer $\varpi$, and a residue field $\kappa$.